 In the case of the regular EVO coupe and Spyder, Lamborghini has taken out the engine from the pre-update Performante, so there’s 631bhp available at a screaming 8000rpm and 442lb ft from a 5.2-litre V10.
-For the RWD model, the engine is detuned to 602bhp and 413bhp.
+For the RWD model, the engine is detuned to 602bhp and 413lb ft.
 Regardless of which Huracan you pick, that shrieking V10 is connected to a super-slick seven-speed dual-clutch ‘box.

 Still a brute then…

-In the standard and Spyder models so the new ECU has not only that to manage but the new rear-wheel steering system that features here, too – something all new to the Huracan and something its Audi R8 cousin doesn't get.
+In the standard and Spyder models the new ECU has not only that to manage but the new rear-wheel steering system that features here, too – something all new to the Huracan and something its Audi R8 cousin doesn't get.
 The adaptive suspension has also been revised for greater stability, says Lambo, and dynamic steering is still optional.

 What else is new?

-Lamborghini is also pushing its Ad Personam personalisation scheme with the EVO, and points to the new four-layer Arancio Xanto colour, and details including speccing some interior accents in the Carbon Forged Composites made famous by the Performante.
+Lamborghini is also pushing its Ad Personam personalisation scheme with the EVO, and points to the new four-layer Arancio Xanto colour, and details including speccing some interior accents in the Carbon Forged Composites made famous by the pre-update Performante.
 Style packs and ‘carbon skin’ paint are available, too.

 Any Huracan EVO Spyder specifics?